treeverse/lakeFS/docs/understand/architecture.md

 The Swagger ([OpenAPI](https://swagger.io/docs/specification/basic-structure/){:target="_blank"}) Server exposes the full set of lakeFS operations (see [Reference](../reference/api.md)).
 This includes basic CRUD operations against repositories and objects, as well as versioning related operations such as branching, merging, committing and reverting changes to data.

-### S3 Storage Adapter
+### Storage Adapter

-The S3 Storage Adapter is the component in charge of communication with the underlying S3 bucket.
-It is logically decoupled from the S3 Gateway to allow for future compatibility with other types of underlying storage such as HDFS or S3-Compatible storage providers.
+The Storage Adapter is the component in charge of communication with the underlying object store.
+It is logically decoupled from the S3 Gateway to allow for compatibility with other types of underlying storage such as GCS or Azure Blob Storage, or non-production usages such as the local storage adapter.

 See the [roadmap](roadmap.md) for information on future plans for storage compatibility.

-### Metadata Index
+### Graveler

+Graveler handles lakeFS versioning by translating lakeFS addresses to the actual stored objects.
 To learn about the data model used to store lakeFS metadata, see the [data model section](data-model.md).

 ### Authentication & Authorization Service